kngeno/stdm-configurations/README.md

 ==============================

 ### Data Profiles
 A set of the respective STDM data profile customizations at the country level.
-The STDM data profiles configurations have a file extension of **.stc** i.e., **configuration.stc**.
+The STDM data profiles configurations have a file extension of **.stc** i.e. **configuration.stc**.

 See the topic on Creating and Customizing Data Profiles in the user manual https://www.stdm.gltn.net/docs/1_7/#t=Getting_Started.htm

 ### Report Templates
 A set of the respective STDM report templates to generate documents based on STDM data profile customizations.
-The STDM report templates have a file extension of **.sdt** i.e., **Certificate of Parcel Ownership Sample.sdt**.
+The STDM report templates have a file extension of **.sdt** i.e. **Certificate of Parcel Ownership Sample.sdt**.

 See the topic on Designing and Generating Documents in the user manual: [Desing a Document Template](https://www.stdm.gltn.net/docs/1_7/Designing_a_Document_Template.htm) & [Generating Documents Using Templates](https://www.stdm.gltn.net/docs/1_7/Generating_Documents_Using_Templates.htm)